OpenHFT/Chronicle-Map/spec/1-design-goals.md

 If the above assumptions are met, Chronicle Map aims to satisfy the following guarantees:

- - Single-key and multi-key accesses and updates to the Chronicle Map (multi-key updates could span several Chronicle Map instances) are concurrently isolated, i. e. accesses involving a certain key are totally ordered across accessing threads and processes.
+ - Single-key and multi-key accesses and updates to the Chronicle Map (multi-key updates could span several Chronicle Map stores) are concurrently isolated, i. e. accesses involving a certain key are totally ordered across accessing threads and processes.
 All updates made to the entry during the previous update are visible during the subsequent accesses.
 After a multi-key update, a subsequent multi-key query involving a subset of the updated keys (and possibly some more keys) observes all updates made to all the entries corresponding to the keys from that subset.
- - Under any conditions (concurrent access, inter-process access) and using any type of access (querying the entry by the key or iteration), only entries that were ever stored in the Chronicle Map instance are observed.
+ - Under any conditions (concurrent access, inter-process access) and using any type of access (querying the entry by the key or iteration), only entries that were ever stored in the Chronicle Map store are observed.
 Reading corrupted or half written values by some keys, or observing some keys that were never stored during the iteration is impossible.

-If the Chronicle Map instance is persisted to the file and the operating system fails to flush all the dirty memory to the disk due to a power-off or any other failure, when the file is mapped to the memory and accessed again, it is required to perform a *special recovery procedure* on the Chronicle Map first, which identifies and purges corrupted entries from the Chronicle Map.
+If the Chronicle Map store is persisted to the file and the operating system fails to flush all the dirty memory to the disk due to a power-off or any other failure, when the file is mapped to the memory and accessed again, it is required to perform a *special recovery procedure* on the Chronicle Map first, which identifies and purges corrupted entries from the Chronicle Map.
 Therefore, *some entries updated shortly before the failure could be lost.*

  > The aforementioned *special recovery procedure* is `ChronicleHashBuilder.recoverPersistedTo()`
- > or `ChronicleHashInstanceBuilder.recover()` in the reference Java implementation.
-See
+ > in the reference Java implementation.
+See [Recovery](../README.md#recovery) section in the
- > [Recovery](../README.md#recovery) section in the Chronicle Map tutorial for more information.
+ > Chronicle Map tutorial for more information.

 ## Goals